Shivam8369/Udersera/README.md

 - Set up a MongoDB database and obtain the connection URL.
 - Get up the Mail pass and Mail Port from Gmail.
 - Set up a Razorpay account and obtain the key ,secret.
+- Set up a Redis Account on redis platform.
 - Get jwt secret
 - Set up a cloudinary account and obtain cloud name,api key and api secret.
 - Create a `.env` file in the `Server` directory with the following environment variables in the ,env-example